markszulc/experience-manager-learn.en/help/cloud-service/asset-compute/set-up/accounts-and-services.md

 1. Wait until you have been provisioned before continuing with the tutorial.
     + If you are unsure if you've been provisioned, continue with the next steps and if you are unable to create a __Project Firefly__ project in [Adobe Developer Console](https://console.adobe.io) you still have not been provisioned.

-### Adobe Photoshop APIs

-This tutorial uses Adobe Photoshop APIs to create custom renditions of assets.

-1. [Sign-up for free access to the Adobe Photoshop APIs](https://photoshop.adobelanding.com/api-signup/) using the Adobe Id (e-mail address) associated with the Adobe ID used to access [AEM as a Cloud Service](#aem-as-a-cloud-service) and [Adobe Project Firefly](#adobe-project-firefly).

 ## Cloud storage

 Cloud storage is required for local development of Asset Compute applications.

 When Asset Compute applications are deployed to the Adobe I/O Runtime for direct use by AEM as a Cloud Service, this cloud storage is not strictly required as AEM provides the cloud storage from which the asset is read and rendition written to.
-However, common use cases of often require "extra" cloud storage to facilitates the interaction with Web services that transform the asset.
-This tutorial explores this use of integrating an Asset Compute worker with Adobe Photoshop API, and this cloud storage to faciliate the delivery of the transformed image from Adobe Photoshop APIs to the Asset Compute worker, and thus making this cloud storage mandatory for this implementation, even past local development.

 ### Microsoft Azure Blob Storage{#azure-blob-storage}